4rft5/WMP12-VLC-Skin/README.md

 ## "Features"

-The term "features" is more ironic than actual features.
+The term "features" is more irony than reflecting actual features.
-Because of the aforementioned lack of modern amenities in the editor, some things had to be bodged to work, such as the mini-player and the volume for the mini-player.
-I tried my best to implement them, however they're not perfect.
+Because of the aforementioned lack of modern amenities in the editor, some things had to be bodged to work:

+### Mini-Player

 * To access the mini-player, use the icon next to the full screen icon.